dikortis/LetsTalkETC/Episodes/Episode_10.md

-hosts this there's no github repo that one particular attempt to control there's no particular community greater in charge of it it's just it's just all there
+hosts this there's no github repo that one particular attempt to control there's no particular community greater in charge of it's just all there